Phone: +386 59 90 07 31 (EU)

 – ATV QUAD TOUR & DALMATIAN VILLAGES: Your ATV Quad adventure begins as you pass through a lot of villages of Dalmatian hinterland, ride continues on wild roads that are perfect for ATV Quad bikes and offer maximum enjoyment.
 Continue to ride along the river Cetina to the place where our ATV safari began.
 After this amazing tour, you will be served with a homemade meal prepared with local groceries.

 – WINE TASTING AT BIBICH WINERY: in the cellars of the Bibic Winery, a signature event for lovers of fine wine and food in Croatia.
 The vineyards are located in the rolling hills above historic Skradin and Krka National Park in the bucolic village of Plastovo.
-Among the most celebrated in the country, most of Bibic’s limited production is sold only in very select shops and served in the finest restaurants- the rest is exported to US and Europe.
+Among the most celebrated in the country, most of Bibic’s limited production is sold only in very select shops and served in the finest Croatian restaurants – the rest is exported to other parts of Europe and US.

 Finish your day in historical Trogir.
 Some late-afternoon exploring.
 Sightseeing in Trogir is a pure joy.
 It’s a small town and Trogir’s sights are conveniently clustered together, making it an easy walk and easy to understand why it is a UNESCO World Heritage Site.
 Start your walking tour from the Renaissance city, above the gate is a statue of the town’s protector, the Blessed Ivan Orsini.
 Nearby is the town museum which gives a good overview of Trogir’s history.
 Continue to the town centre with magnificent cathedral of St. Lovro, built from the 13th to the 15th centuries and considered one of the Adriatic’s most architecturally and artistically important monuments.
 Continue sightseeing to numerous other monuments, like The elegantbell tower, Chapel of Blessed John Orsini, a Renaissance masterpiece, numerous churches and Kamerlengo fortress.
 Plenty to explore and enjoy this historical Dalmatian town.